 I know what you did last Sabbath

-- Begin the review by sharing the answers to any critical questions that came up.
+Begin the lesson review by sharing the answers to any critical questions that came up.
 Refer to how those answers impact the current week's lesson.

-- Make provision for a burning question but resist to urge to spend added time on the previous week's reading at the expense of the current study.
+Make provision for a burning question but resist to urge to spend added time on the previous week's reading at the current study's expense.

-The sabbath school secretary's report should cover a revision of the previous sabbath school program's high points.
-Carry out these simple practices weekly to the benefit of cementing the wonderful words of life in the minds of the congregation.
+The sabbath school secretary's report should revise the previous sabbath school program's high points.
+Carry out these simple practices weekly to the benefit of cementing the beautiful words of life in the congregation's minds.